 The Nagami Kumquat is the hardiest of the citrus trees and will readily survive down to 150F without a problem.
 If you have a porch or other cool enclosed area that does not get too cold in winter, then it is easy to keep your Nagami Kumquat happy all year round and enjoy the pleasure of a beautiful citrus tree in your home.

-Kumquats can slowly grow to a maximum size of 15 feet but they are typically much smaller, and the Nagami Kumquat is the smallest of all the kumquats, so 6 feet is usually its maximum height, making it an excellent pot plant or even a bonsai tree.
+Kumquats can slowly grow to a maximum size of 15 feet, but they are typically much smaller, and the Nagami Kumquat is the smallest of all the kumquats.
+Its maximum height is usually no more than 6 feet, making it an excellent pot plant or even a bonsai tree.
 The tree is densely branched, with oval leaves and white flowers, typically in spring or early summer.
 The fruits that follow are born in profusion – a single tree may have thousands – and ripen in mid-winter, when the tree makes a spectacular display with its clusters of orange fruits nestling among the lush green leaves.

 Citrus trees are mostly only hardy in zone 10 and perhaps the very warmest parts of zone 9, but the Kumquat tree is much tougher than other citrus.
 It will live with winter temperatures of 150F without a problem and also enjoy high summer temperatures of 1000F.
 It will grow in the hottest areas of the country but also in all of zone 8.
 So throughout the south and up the West coast this tree can be grown in the garden without any difficulty.

 In cooler areas it is best to grow it in a pot and keep it outside in a sheltered, sunny spot for as much of the year as possible, moving it into a cool, well-lit location like an unheated porch just to keep it from being damaged by excess cold.
 It can also be grown in the house as long as it is not too hot and the spot you choose receives plenty of light.